axel669/lib.zephyr/readme.md

-# Svelte Wind
+# Zephyr
-Svelte Wind is a svelte binding for the [Windstorm](https://www.npmjs.com/package/@axel669/windstorm) library.
+Zephyr is a svelte binding for the [Windstorm](https://www.npmjs.com/package/@axel669/windstorm) library.

 [Docs Here](https://svelte-wind.axel669.net)

 ## Installation
-Svelte Wind can be installed through npm (or the variants like yarn, pnpm, etc).
+Zephyr can be installed through npm (or the variants like yarn, pnpm, etc).

 ```bash
 npm install @axel669/svelte-wind